vishal-baliga/INFO6210-Project/README.md

-Super stoked to finish this project with the team and looking foward to designing and building complex Databases/Data Warehouses in the future.
+Super stoked to finish this project with the team and looking foward to designing and building complex Databases and Data Warehouses in the future.